thomaskioko/blog/content/posts/composing-complex-screens-with-decompose.md

 This is the first post in a three part series on building Tv Maniac's screens and navigation with Decompose.
 The next two posts will cover navigation and codegen.
 I'll walk you through how I use Decompose to navigate between screens while keeping screens and features free of navigation logic.
 Code generation writes all the DI bindings, so adding a new feature and wiring up its navigation stays simple.

+[Tv Maniac](https://github.com/thomaskioko/tv-maniac) is a Kotlin Multiplatform app that runs on Android and iOS.
+[Decompose](https://arkivanov.github.io/Decompose/) is the library I use to handle navigation and state on the shared side.
+Each screen is a component that owns its state and survives configuration changes, much like an Android ViewModel, except the same component drives both the Android and iOS UI.

 So, let's take a look at how I reworked a complex screen and made it easier to work with, thanks to [Decompose child components](https://arkivanov.github.io/Decompose/component/child-components/).

+## The Discover Screen

 The Discover screen is the most complex screen in the app.
 It is the first thing a user sees, and it holds featured shows, upcoming picks, a continue watching row, and the full show catalog.
 All this was being managed by a single presenter.
 It grew and became a pain to manage.